Here are a Few Great Camp Cooking Knives that have their Place at the Campfire

 Knuckle Clearance

 Just like in the kitchen, we need some room for our hands at the campground.
-There are usually ways around needing that clearance when you’re cutting something on a stump, but it helps a lot when the blade shape gives us a lot of room to work.
+There are usually ways around needing that clearance when you’re cutting something on a stump, but it helps a lot when a knife has a tall blade that helps keep the hand clear of whatever we’re using as a cutting board.

 Durability and Versatility

-In practice this usually means toughness over hardness.
-Not because these knives should be able to chop and baton (although some of our picks can), but because when we use a knife for cooking outdoors we tend to use the one knife for food prep and cooking and usually a little extra.
+It’s not that we want our camping chef’s knives to be able to chop and baton (although some of our picks can), but when we use a knife for cooking outdoors we tend to use the one knife for food prep and cooking and usually a little extra.
 A lot of the time we can’t count on having much empty table space for extra knives and tools lying around, so one knife might need to be the fork, spoon, and spatula.

 Thin Edge